-The penalty assessment for speeding in violation of Section 12-6-1.2 (4) of the Uniform Traffic Ordinance is twice the penalty assessment established in Subsection A of Section 2 of this ordinance for the equivalent miles per hour over the speed limit.
+The penalty assessment for speeding in violation of Section 12-6-1.2 (5) of the Uniform Traffic Ordinance is twice the penalty assessment established in Subsection A of Section 2 of this ordinance for the equivalent miles per hour over the speed limit.

-In addition to the penalty assessment established for each penalty assessment misdemeanor pursuant to this section, there shall be assessed the following fees for each penalty assessment misdemeanor: a twenty dollar ($20) Corrections Fee; a six dollar ($6) Court Automation Fee; and a three dollar ($3) Judicial Education Fee.

 SECTION 3.
 PENALTY ASSESSMENT MISDEMEANORS; OPTION; EFFECT